Magnetic tuning of band topology evidenced by exotic quantum oscillations in the Dirac semimetal EuMnSb$_2$

+To further study the origin of the unusual spin splitting, we measured the field-angle dependence of SdH oscillations when tilting the field from B//a towards the bc-plane.
+Fig.~\ref{SdH}(h) shows $\sigma$$_{a}$ plotted against 1/Bcos$\theta$ at 15 K in the FM Eu state.
+For the cylindrical quasi-2D Dirac bands in (Sr/Ba)MnSb$_2$, the overall behavior of the quantum oscillations plotted versus 1/Bcos$\theta$ is almost independent of $\theta$, except for a slight phase shift above 70$^{\circ}$~\cite{SrMnSb2NM, BaMnSb2020}.
+As shown in Fig.~\ref{SdH}(h), similar behavior has been observed for EuMnSb$_2$ only for $\theta${\textless}20$^{\circ}$.
+At larger angles, the oscillation pattern deviates from the vertical dashed line.
+This implies that the topology of Dirac bands is modified under tilted Eu moment orientation, leading to deviation from simple cylindrical quasi-2D Dirac bands in EuMnSb$_2$.

-The normalized quantum oscillation splitting between the N=4 and 5 Landau levels at 15 K, indicated by arrows in Fig.~\ref{SdH}(g), has identical spacing (of 0.0044 T$^{-1}$) up to an angle of $\theta$=40$^{\circ}$.
-Generally, Zeeman effect scales with applied magnetic field so that the quantum oscillation splitting would be independent of angle.
-The angular dependent oscillation splitting should be attributed to the dominating spin splitting of the Dirac bands.
-As adopted from a previous study for BaMnSb$_2$~\cite{BaMnSb2021}, the g-factor is estimated to 9.2 at 0.4K by using F(1/B$_{+}$ - 1/B$_{-}$) = (1/2)g(m*/m$_{e}$), with F=95 T (Fig.~\ref{SdH}(f)), (1/B$_{+}$ - 1/B$_{-}$)=0.005 T$^{-1}$(Fig.~\ref{SdH}(c)), and m*=0.103 m$_{e}$~\cite{Eu112SM}.
-Similar behavior, namely a highly anisotropic g-factor under tilted field~\cite{Eu112SM}, has also been observed in other topological materials such as Bi$_2$Te$_3$~\cite{BiTe1976} Cd$_3$As$_2$~\cite{Cd3As2STM}, and ZrTe$_5$~\cite{ZrTe5-2016}, due to the orbital effect from strong spin orbital coupling.
+The normalized distance of oscillation peak at 15 K, indicated by arrows in Fig.~\ref{SdH}(h), has identical spacing (of 0.0044 T$^{-1}$) up to an angle of $\theta$=40$^{\circ}$.
+In case of g factor not exhibiting large variation with the angle, Zeeman effect scales with applied magnetic field so that the quantum oscillation splitting would be independent of angle.
+Thus, the angular dependent distance of oscillation peak should be attributed to the dominating spin splitting of Dirac bands in EuMnSb$_2$.

 To gain further inside, we performed DFT calculations of the electronic properties for the corresponding Eu$^{2+}$ magnetic configurations in EuMnSb$_2$.
 The magnetic order of Mn is fixed in AFM-C type along the $a$ axis because of its strong exchange interaction, while the magnetic direction of Eu can be altered by external magnetic field and temperature.
 For simplicity, the calculated magnetic ground state is AFM-A type of Eu along b axis.
 The mBJ band structure of EuMnSb$_2$ with this magnetic configurations is shown in Fig. \ref{NodeLine}(a)~\cite{Eu112SM}.
-There exists nearly linear Dirac bands from Sb-p orbital contributions around high symmetry points Y (0,0.5,0) and T (0,0.5,0), as presented in the right side zoomed band structures of Fig. \ref{NodeLine}(a), where its band gap is about 0.16 eV.
+There exists nearly linear Dirac bands from Sb-p orbital contributions around high symmetry points Y (0,0.5,0), as presented in the right side zoomed band structures of Fig. \ref{NodeLine}(a), where its band gap is about 0.16 eV.
 The double degeneracy of any k vector is realized by symmetry operator ($\bar{1}$|0,0,0)' that combines space inversion symmetry and time reversal symmetry.